iadcialim/sdd-llm-toolkit/INSTALL.md

 - Clones the latest toolkit from GitHub
 - Creates `.github/prompts/` directory in your project
 - Copies all prompt files with `.prompt.md` extension (Copilot requirement)
-- Copies the complete `.specify/` directory structure to your project (preserves existing `memory/` folder if present)
+- Copies the complete `.specify/` directory structure to your project (preserves existing `memory/` folder on install and update)
 - Copies the `sdd-toolkit/` directory (update scripts and documentation)
 - Cleans up temporary files
 - Provides confirmation message